 Gemstones never fail to surprise humans with their amazing look and excellent benefits.
-However, there are some gems which when viewed under different lighting, change their color.
+However, there are some Color Changing Gemstones which when viewed under different lighting, change their color.

 This means they look different when seen under natural lighting and different when seen under indoor lighting.
 Such gems belong to different mineral families like Garnets, Sapphires, and Alexandrite.

 Let’s know some of these color-changing gemstones a little better.

 It is one of the most expensive color changing gemstones in the world.
 It changes its color from emerald green in the morning to red at night.

 Some of these gems can also have a blue hue under natural light and purple under indoor light.

 Color-Changing fluorite is usually a blue gem that changes its color to purple when viewed under incandescent lighting.

 A member of the feldspar family and is available in different colors like red, green and yellow.
 The color-changing Andesine gems may use different hues under different lighting, including deep green to vivid violet.